 A dream of Carl Jung's recorded in Memories, Dreams, Reflections, illustrates what I have just said.
 From Michael Vannoy Adam's summary of Jung's dream:

 "In Memories, Dreams, Reflections, Jung (1963) recounts a dream ...what I call the “Millimeter to Spare Dream.”
 In the dream, Jung and his father enter a house that has a room that is a replica of the council hall of Sultan Akbar, the Muslim emperor of Mughal India.
 In that room, Jung’s father prays in the Islamic style.
 “Then he knelt down and touched his forehead to the floor,” Jung says.
 “I imitated him, likewise kneeling, with great emotion.
 For some reason I could not bring my forehead quite down to the floor—there was perhaps a millimeter to spare” (p.
 219).
 Jung interprets the dream to mean that “things awaited me, hidden in the unconscious.”
 He says: “I had to submit to this fate, and ought really to have touched my forehead to the floor, so that my submission would be complete.
 But something prevented me from doing to entirely, and kept me just a millimeter away.
 Something in me was saying, ‘All very well, but not entirely.’”
 What was this something that prevented Jung from complete submission?
 “Man always,” he says, “has some mental reservation, even in the face of divine decrees.
 Otherwise, where would be his freedom?”
-(Jung, 1963, p.
-220)."
-Adams, 2002

 Jung goes on to say, "Something in me was defiant and determined not to be a dumb fish...Man always has some mental reservation, even in the face of divine decrees.
 Otherwise, where would be his freedom?
-And what would be the use of that freedom if it could not threaten Him who threatens it?
+And what would be the use of that freedom if it could not threaten Him who threatens it?"

 Adams continues:

-accept or reject them.
+To submit to God without any mental reservation is for the ego not to engage in free, critical conversation with the unconscious.
+In this respect, to practice prayer—or active imagination—is for the ego to exercise the freedom not to accept the opinions of the unconscious as dictates but to assess those opinions and either accept or reject them.
 The purpose of Jungian psychoanalysis is not for the ego to capitulate, or surrender unconditionally, to the opinions of the unconscious but to relate to them effectively—that is, freely, critically—through dialogue and negotiation.
 Prostration of the ego before the unconscious may be the Islamic [and other religions] style, but it is not the Jungian style.
 Dialogue or negotiation with God (or the unconscious) is very different from submission to God."

 Jung goes on to say this of this millimeter to spare: